Amy Adams, Octavia Spencer and More Stars Step Out for the 2016 National Board of Review Gala

 The Arrival actress stepped out in a Marchesa pre-fall 2017 dress before accepting her award for Best Actress.

-Jeff Bridges, Naomie Harris and Casey Affleck also traveled to Cipriani 42nd Street in New York City to accept their prestigious honor from special guests including host Willie Geist.
+Jeff Bridges, Naomie Harris and Casey Affleck also traveled to Cipriani 42nd Street in New York City to accept their prestigious honors from special guests including host Willie Geist.

 Michael Loccisano/FilmMagic